sdc-china/IDA-doc/index.md

 1. As a Deployer, I want to construct an automatic release process, so that I can deliver the BPM releases more frequently and in good quality.
 2. As a Developer, I want to deploy my BPM application in TEST env through creating a snapshot or one-click, so that it is available for testing.
 3. As a Deployer, I want to be notified when a deployment is finished, so that I take action when the deployment fails.
-4. As a Deployer, I want to able to schedule pipelines to execute, so that I can assure that deployment be executed without human involved.
+4. As a Deployer, I want to able to schedule pipelines to execute, so that I can assure that deployment be executed without human involvement.
 5. As a Project Manager, I want to review the build history of my BPM project, so that I can push the team to handle the outstanding issues during development and deployment.

 ### Features & Capabilities
 * Test Case generation
 * Record and playback BPM UI
 * Static code analysis for BPM application
-* Continues delivery BPM application through visualize pipeline
+* Continuous delivery of BPM application through visualize pipeline
 * Code review for BPM application
 * Monitor BPM service with alert in real time
 * Support tools for BPM instance migration